martinandersson/nomagichttp/POA.md

 - Rewrite `Response.thenCloseChannel()` to set header `Connection: close`.
   Add post action which reacts to the header and calls `Request.channel().close()`.
+- If not already set, automagically set `Vary: Accept` (?)
+  - If there are multiple request handlers for that resource which produces different media types, and
+  - status code is 200 or 304

 ## Stage: Codings, Part 1/3 (Chunked Transfer)